pivotal-cf/docs-pivotalcf-console/README.md

 This repo is one of several doc repositories that go into a complete documentation set.

-The contents here are structured as a topic repository intended to be compiled into a larger document with DocWorks.
-For current docs, see [TAS for VMs](https://docs.vmware.com/en/VMware-Tanzu-Application-Service/<%= vars.current_major_version %>/tas-for-vms/concepts-overview.html).

 ## Contributing to the Documentation

 The docs team prefers to receive documentation contributions as pull requests